cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 You may not be able to get a new permit right away if your property currently has an expired permit.
 Use the public search at [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other) to check for expired permits.

-You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
-If this happens, reconsider your shed materials or design or come in for a consultation to [find out if you can get a permit](/residential/residential-toolkit/can-i-get-a-permit).
+You may also be unable to get a permit if you have already reached the maximum amount of impervious cover on your property.
+If this happens, reconsider your shed materials and design or come in for a consultation to [find out if you can get a permit](/residential/residential-toolkit/can-i-get-a-permit).

 ---